 Psychological Sciences at Vanderbilt consists of two departments, one in Peabody College (Psychology and Human Development) and the other in the College of Arts and Sciences (Psychology).
 The graduate curriculum for Psychological Sciences at Vanderbilt is the same for both departments, and all graduate students enroll in a first year seminar together.
-The QM program is housed within the Department of Psychology and Human Development at Peabody College-- the number one ranked school of education nationally for the past five years.
+The QM program is housed within the Department of Psychology and Human Development at Peabody College--a top-ten ranked school of education for the past ten years.
 However, QM consists of faculty from both departments.
 This unique context exposes QM students to a variety of applications, methods, and statistical problems that arise in psychological and educational research, as well as the social sciences more generally.

 QM faculty teach courses on a broad variety of fundamental and advanced topics in design and data analysis.
 These courses are attended by students from a variety of social science disciplines, as well as by QM students.
 QM students are encouraged to tailor their curriculum to maximize relevancy for their particular research interests, background, and career goals.
-Within the QM program, course offerings include correlation and regression; analysis of variance; psychological and educational measurement; multivariate analysis; psychological, field, and clinical research methods; item response theory (basic and advanced); exploratory/graphical data analysis; structural equation modeling; factor analysis; latent curve modeling; behavior genetics methods; categorical data analysis; multilevel modeling; mixture modeling; nonparametric statistics; individual differences; causal analysis in field experiments and quasi-experiments; and meta-analysis.
-Students may take courses in the Biostatistics Department, in Scientific Computing, and/or may take courses in other areas of psychology and education.
+Within the QM program, course offerings include correlation and regression; analysis of variance; psychological and educational measurement; multivariate analysis; psychological, field, and clinical research methods; item response theory (basic and advanced); exploratory/graphical data analysis; structural equation modeling; factor analysis; latent growth curve modeling; behavior genetics methods; categorical data analysis; multilevel modeling; mixture modeling; nonparametric statistics; individual differences; causal analysis in field experiments and quasi-experiments; network analysis; statistical consulting; and meta-analysis.
+Additionally, many of our students get an optional Minor in Biostatistics.
+Students may also take courses in Scientific Computing, and/or other areas of psychology and education.
 Several research centers on campus also provide QM students with training opportunities.
-The Center for Evaluation and Program Development involves QM students in ongoing research projects.
+Vanderbilt’s new Data Science Institute (DSI) offers numerous workshops, short courses, colloquia, and collaboration opportunities using data science methods and tools.
+QM faculty also serve as faculty affiliates of the DSI and are involved with the development, operations, and strategic goals of the DSI.
 Also, the Vanderbilt Kennedy Center maintains a statistics and methodology core which provides a methodology lecture series as well as statistical consulting training and resources.
-The Peabody Research Institute provides a lecture series and opportunities for student involvement in meta-analysis research.
 Additionally, students gain presentation and research skills by participating in the Quantitative Methods Forum (schedule below).